IlMusu/IlMusuEnchantmentsMod/README.md

 1. Veinminer Enchantment

 ## OVERCHARGED ENCHANTMENT (V)
 The <b><span style="color:purple">Overcharged Enchantment</span></b> makes the chargeable items to be overchargable and perform additional damage.
-Since it is a demonic enchantment, overcharging an item containing this enchantment <b>damages also the player</b>: after the item is normally charged, the player starts to take damage every 0.5 seconds and the projectile makes additional damage depending on the total health absorbed by the player.
+Since it is a demonic enchantment, overcharging an item containing this enchantment <b>damages also the player</b>: after the item is normally charged, the player starts to take damage every 0.5 seconds and the projectile makes additional damage depending on the total health absorbed by the player. <br />

 <details>
 <summary><b>Details here</b></summary>